melindwang/melindwang.github.io/README.md

 -- minima theme instructions

+To Do:
+- Add CV
+- Add links to professors
+- Add miscellaneous to about page
+- Link senior thesis
+- fix favicon?

 <div align="center">
   <p><em><strong>Disclaimer:</strong> The information here may vary depending on the version you're using.<br/>
   Please refer to the <code>README.md</code> bundled within the theme-gem for information specific to your version or by pointing